sfzhang15/RefineDet/README.md

 5. [Models](#models)

 ### Installation
 1. Get the code.
-We will call the directory that you cloned Caffe into `$RefineDet_ROOT`.
+We will call the cloned directory as `$RefineDet_ROOT`.
   ```Shell
   git clone https://github.com/sfzhang15/RefineDet.git
   ```